 If you have any questions or if you need assistance with this process, it is imperative that you seek the guidance of an experienced family law attorney.
 The legal system may prove to be too complex to attack alone.
 The lawyers at Berenji & Associates are here for you.

 Our law office is conveniently located in Beverly Hills and assists clients throughout Los Angeles including San Fernando Valley, Encino, Sherman Oaks, Santa Monica, Venice, Marina Del Rey, Westwood, Brentwood and South Bay.
 We can be reached at (310) 271-6290.
-Please contact our law office today to set up a FREE, no obligation consultation.
+Please contact our law office today to set up a consultation.
 We look forward to talking to you.